 Welcome to Women United’s Member Spotlight series.
 This week, join us in learning more about Karen Mahnke and her connection to Women United.
 If you would like to learn more about Women United and the work they do, click here.

 What year did you join Women United?

 I work at Northwestern Medicine Lake Forest Hospital.
 I am a Registered Nurse by education and am currently the Associate Chief Nursing Executive at the hospital.

 What inspired you originally to be a part of Women United?

 What does early childhood education mean to you?
-If possible, could you share a personal story of why it’s important to you?

 What has surprised you most about being involved in Women United?